AdamBrodzinski/parse-form/README.md

 # Parse-Form

-Parse form is a simple package used to parse a form's input fields.
+Parse form is a micro library used to parse a form's input fields and return it's values.
 It also provide some helper methods to grab the raw nodes and jQuery wrapped nodes.